 URGENT UPDATE – Up-to-date information on the 9/4 CDC’s Order: A “Temporary Halt” for Nonpayment Evictions

-For each property that DOES have that type of financing, the CARES Act’s 120 Day late fee and eviction “moratorium” would apply to the Property (i.e. the process for new non-payment eviction cases, and charging of late fees are suspended until after July 25th).
+For each property that DOES have that type of federally-backed financing, the CARES Act’s 120 Day late fee and eviction “moratorium” applied to the Property through July 25th.
+We call these “Covered Properties” and label them in our system so we can differentiate them from “Exempt Properties” (see below for more)

-If you know your Property is a “Covered Property” under the Act, then please just send us a message telling us the property name and its status as “Covered” so we may note that in our system.
+If you know your Property is a “Covered Property” under the Act, then please complete the form below letting us know the name of your Property and its status as a “Covered Property,” so we may then note that in our system.

 For each property that does NOT have any “federally backed mortgage” financing, those properties are able to conduct business as usual (in NC, the Courts are expected to again be accepting new eviction filings and holding hearings on previous cases starting June 21).
 However, in each of our 3 service States (NC/SC/GA), the Courts now require additional documentation as part of all new eviction cases: a CARES Act certification/affidavit (each state has their own form) must be provided with each new case sent to the Courts for filing.